|

 26. Sudan

-a republic in northeastern Africa on the Red Sea; achieved independence from Egypt and the United Kingdom in 1956
+a republic in northeastern Africa on the Red Sea

 The ICC has used this authority to bring charges of genocide relating to the ongoing conflict in Sudan's Darfur province against various members of the Sudanese government, including President Omar al-Bashir (1944–).